 How SCS Systems Work

 Your nerves and brain are constantly communicating with each other.
-And when you feel pain, it's because the nerves are sending a pain signal to your brain.
-The pain can be acute, which occurs immediately after an injury and goes away within two months when treated properly.
-Or the pain can be chronic, which includes any type of pain that lasts six months or longer.
+When you feel pain, it’s because the nerves are sending a pain signal to your brain.
+The pain can be acute, and go away within a couple of months, as often happens after an injury.
+Or the pain can be chronic, which means that it lasts six months or longer.
+SCS therapy is designed to help treat chronic, ongoing pain.

 Resources and Support